|Born||in New Haven, Connecticut, USA|

 |Height||5' 11½" (1.82 m)|

-The 43rd President of the United States of America, George Walker Bush (known colloquially as "W" to distinguish himself from his father, George Herbert Walker Bush, the 41st president of the U.S.), was born two days after the national holiday of the Fourth of July, 1946 in New Haven, Connecticut where his father was attending Yale College in the Class of 1949.
-His mother was the former Barbara Pierce, whom his father had married on January 6, 1945.
-"W" was their first child named after his father.
+The 43rd President of the United States of America, George Walker Bush (known colloquially as "W" to distinguish himself from his father, George Bush, the 41st president of the U.S.), was born two days after the national holiday of the Fourth of July, 1946 in New Haven, Connecticut.
+There, his father was attending Yale College in the Class of 1949.
+His mother is Barbara Bush (the former Barbara Pierce), whom his father had married on January 6, 1945.
+"W" was their first child.
 Bush disliked being called "Junior" or Bush II, or even having the term "Jr." abbreviated next to his name.

 Initially, W's prospects of living up to his illustrious pedigree were dim.
 Possibly hobbled by dyslexia (a condition little understood and seldom treated during his childhood), Bush proved an uninspired student in high school.
 He did maintain a gentlemanly "C+" average at Yale and acquired a Masters of Business Administration degree from Harvard Business School, but until he turned 40, he seemed to be floundering.
 He admittedly had a drinking problem in his youth, but a late marriage to Laura Welch helped stabilize him.
 His rebirth as a believing Christian (he is a Methodist whereas his parents were Episcopalian) in 1986 helped put him on the straight and narrow path that led him to the Presidency.